VENOMOUS SNAKES AND SNAKEBITE IN BALI

 She is Indonesia’s foremost snakebite management specialist (RECS Indonesia).
 She will listen to the symptoms from the doctor and then advise on treatment.
 In many cases, antivenom (if available) will not be necessary.
 The key is the initial observation to assess whether there are any local or systemic effects of the bite, and monitoring of vital signs (pulse, etc.).
 Blood tests may be advised.
 Some symptoms may take many hours to appear, so a lack of symptoms after a snake bite is not necessarily a sign that no venom was injected!
 Hospital treatment can include pain killers, anti-inflammatory drugs to reduce swelling, and airway/breathing assistance.

 13. Be prepared to stay in the hospital at least 48 hours for observation, and maybe much longer.

-14. Snakebite treatment here is often very basic, but chances of survival are good if the patient is admitted to hospital as soon as possible after the bite.
-Treatment can be very expensive, so it is best to always take precautions to avoid being bitten!
+14. Snakebite treatment here is often elementary, but chances of survival are useful if the patient is admitted to the hospital as soon as possible after the bite.
+Treatment can be costly, so it is best always to take precautions to avoid being bitten!

 This information is from the World Health Organization Snakebite Management Manual and RECS Indonesia.

 - Sanglah Hospital in Denpasar: Jalan Kesehatan Selatan No. 1 Sanglah Dauh Puri Klod, Denpasar Barat, UGD (+62) (0)361 227 911 to 15